ElliotXie/documentation-website--1-/content/docs/single-cluster-analysis.md

 title: Single Cluster Analysis
 ---

-The runCASSIA function analyzes a single cluster of marker genes to identify the cell type.
-Keep in mind that CASSIA is designed to handle multiple clusters at once, so this serves as a quick method for analyzing a single cluster.
+The `runCASSIA` function analyzes a single cluster of marker genes to identify the cell type.
+Note that CASSIA is designed to handle multiple clusters at once, this function is specifically designed for users who only have one cluster to analyze.

 ### Example

 If you're using OpenRouter as your provider, you can specify models like `"openai/gpt-4o-2024-11-20"` or `"anthropic/claude-3.5-sonnet"`.
 Here are some model recommendations:

-- **Claude 3.5 Sonnet** (Best performance, slightly more expensive)
+- **Claude 3.5 Sonnet** (Best performance)
     - Model ID: `"anthropic/claude-3.5-sonnet"`
 - **GPT-4o** (Balanced option)
     - Model ID: `"openai/gpt-4o-2024-11-20"`